Jitter Box app icon

 Your data never leaves your network.

 No analytics.
 No telemetry.
 No third-party SDKs.
-The app is sandboxed.
-Your test history lives in the macOS sandbox container on your Mac, and nowhere else.
+Every test talks only to a device you choose, and your test history lives on that device — your Mac, your iPhone — and nowhere else.

-Sandboxed · Hardened runtime · Distributed via the Mac App Store
+Sandboxed · No accounts · Distributed via the App Store

 No subscription.

 Buy it once, own it forever.
-Updates land through the Mac App Store like every other Mac app you trust.
+Updates arrive through the App Store like every other app you trust.